ericscharff/oberon-compiler/doc/language-extensions.md

 just as it would with an open array.
 Similarly, buffer elements are referenced just like arrays - buf[2] := ...

-Before a buffer can be used, the user must call INIT on the buffer.
-INIT takes an argument, which is the initial capacity.
+Before a buffer can be used, the user must call `INIT_ARRAY` on the buffer.
+INIT\_ARRAY takes an additional argument, which is the initial capacity.
 This is how many elements can be added to the buffer before it must be grown (with a new call to malloc/new).
 Note that this sets capacity, not length, which starts at 0.

 A buffer initially has 0 items.
 New elements may be added to the buffer with the builtin PUSH.
 PUSH takes one or two arguments.
 The first argument is the buffer,